aaronbembenek/making-formulog-fast/artifact/README.md

 Both images contain the software (and scripts) necessary for running the Formulog experiments in the paper; however, only the x86 one also supports running the reference implementations from Section 6.1 (e.g., KLEE and the original Scuba points-to analysis), as we were unable to get them to work on ARM.
 We recommend using whichever image matches your architecture (it might be possible to run the other image via emulation, but this will be quite slow).

-Make sure Docker is configured to give containers at least 4 CPUs and 8 GB RAM (more is better); to see what the current setting is, grep for "CPUs" and "Total Memory" in the output of the command `docker info`.
+Make sure Docker is configured to give containers at least 4 CPUs (more is better) and 8 GB RAM (more is better); to see what the current setting is, grep for "CPUs" and "Total Memory" in the output of the command `docker info`.
 If you are using Docker Desktop on Mac, you can increase the resource limits following [these instructions](https://docs.docker.com/desktop/settings/mac/#advanced).

 To load the x86 image and start an interactive Docker container based on it named `mff` (for "Making Formulog Fast"), run these commands: